The Best Coffee Makers Under $100

 Aside from saving you money and helping you develop healthier habits, investing in a coffee maker can give you something to look forward to when you wake up in the morning (it's the little things!).
 So whether you typically drink black drip coffee, strong espresso shots, creamy lattes, smooth cold brew, or foamy cappuccinos, you'll have no trouble finding an affordable coffee maker that works for you.

-- Best Value: Mr. Coffee Programmable Black Coffee Maker
+- Best Value: Mr. Coffee Programmable Coffee Maker

-- Best for Drip Coffee: Hamilton Beach 2-Way Brewer Coffee Maker
+- Best Dual Option: Hamilton Beach 2-Way Brewer Coffee Maker

 - Best for Coffee Pods: Keurig K-Classic Coffee Maker

-- Best French Press: Bodum Chambord French Press Coffee Maker
+- Best Small Option: Bodum Chambord French Press Coffee Maker

-- Best Espresso Machine: De’Longhi 15 Bar Pump Espresso and Cappuccino Maker
+- Best Splurge: De’Longhi 15 Bar Pump Espresso and Cappuccino Maker

-- Best for Single Servings: Hamilton Beach The Scoop Single Serve Coffee Maker
+- Best Single Cup: Hamilton Beach The Scoop Single Serve Coffee Maker

-- Best Stovetop: Bialetti Moka Stovetop Espresso Coffee Maker
+- Best Portable: Bialetti Moka Stovetop Espresso Coffee Maker

 - Best for Cold Brew: Takeya Patented Deluxe Cold Brew Iced Coffee Maker